Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Dominant error reduction using multiple integer-shear averaging

 Taking a derivative of this equation to obtain a derivatives, and substituting the obtained derivative into the second term on the right-hand side of the above equation, $\hatA_1^{(n)}(x)$ in the second term on the right-hand side is replaced by $\hatA_1^{*\,(n)}(x)$ and the additional term with a double summation as

-Similarly, by repeating this procedure, triple , quadruple, and more multiple summations appear in the last term.
+Similarly, by repeating this procedure, triple, quadruple, and more multiple summations appear in the last term.
 The order of derivatives in the terms added to the last term is higher than that of the preceding terms.
 Since the minimum differential order of $\hatA_1^{*\,(n)}(x)$ is $n+1$ due to \EQ{eq:der_hatA}, the first term on the right-hand side is dominant, if it can be assumed that the first-order derivative is smaller than the higher-order derivatives.
 Therefore, $\hatA_1(x)\simeq\hatA_1^*(x)$, then the properties of $d_{s;\sI}^{\dagger}(x)$ and $d_{s;\sI}^{\dagger*}(x)$ are the same.
+The above analysis shows that, for fractional shear measurements, the reconstruction error of the single-scaled wavefront is dominated by the first-order term with respect to the shear deviation.
+In practice, the fractional shear is rounded to the nearest integer value, which implies that the normalized fractional shear deviation satisfies $|\hat{\varepsilon}| < 0.5$.
+Within this range, the reconstruction error increases monotonically as $|\hat{\varepsilon}|$ increases, indicating that the first-order error term constitutes the dominant contribution to the overall reconstruction error, while higher-order terms remain comparatively small.
+This observation provides the primary motivation for the following subsection, where a weighted integer shear averaging strategy is introduced to suppress the dominant first-order error component.